THE ANTS OF THE WORLD PROJECT

 Picture

-Rodolfo Probst works as Research Assistant to the AOWTP, where he helps generate molecular data.
-He is currently a PhD student at the Longino Lab, and received his B.S. and Master’s from The State University of São Paulo and the Zoology Museum of the University of São Paulo respectively.
+Rodolfo Probst worked as a Research Assistant to the AOWTP until 2022.
+He helped generate molecular data and developed lab protocols.
+He received his B.S. from The State University of São Paulo, his Masters from the Zoology Museum of the University of São Paulo, and his PhD from the Longino Lab in 2022.
 Probst is led by his interest in ant evolution, as well as his passion for tropical fieldwork, teaching the public about bugs and conservation, and exploring the outdoors.

 Toby Hays